 Tom Sawyer Park is a mecca for indoor and outdoor rereation enthusiasts.

 This animal center is located northeast of Louisville in the town of Prospect, about 25 minutes from downtown.
-The center primarily features farm animals and a few 'exotic' mammals like zebras, camels, llamas and emus, however the center allows guests to feed them vegetables.
-Admission to the park is free, but donations are happily accepted.
-And though the center allows guests to feed animals different vegetables, just don't bring any bread, otherwise Henry will send you the vet bill.
+The center primarily features farm animals and a few exotic mammals like zebras, camels, llamas and emus.
+Henry allows guests to feed them vegetables and admission to the park is free, but donations are happily accepted.
+And though the center allows guests to feed animals different foodstuffs, just don't bring anything they're not supposed to eat (like bread or starchy foods), otherwise Henry will send you the vet's bill.

 The celebrated John Work House is a significant site in the Charlestown region in Indiana.
 Built and established more than two centuries ago, in 1811, the house is presently owned and managed by the Lincoln Heritage Council.
 It initially served as a functional grist mill for nearly a century.
 The land is utilized for camping activities of the Boy Scouts of the America such as the National Youth Leadership Training and the Webelos Camp.
 One can be visually-enchanted by the exquisite Federal style architecture.
 It was added to the National Register of Historic Places in 2001.

 Church of the Annunciation is a charming red colored church which has been in existence since 1860.
 Built in the beautiful Gothic Revival style it is an evidence of the ancient time it belonged to.
 The pleasant and inviting atmosphere of the church makes it even more lovely.
 Services are regularly held even today and all other ceremonies are routinely conducted.

 This state-of-the-art facility features 40 mph Sodi GT5 karts, a professionally designed 1,000 foot long track, and a computerized timing system.